The Ellen Degeneres Show is one of the most-watched shows in the United States, with nearly 4,000,000 viewers per episode.

 We are a few time zones away from Ellen’s team, so weekly calls and check-ins were key to making the project a success.
 The first item on the agenda was setting up weekly conference calls—led by Boxit Studio— that included Ellen’s team and Element5.
 Then we began our deep dive into Ellen’s brand.
 Knowing everything about her brand helped in creating a new product and brand extension that felt essentially “Ellen.”

 Our first project task was creating the brand narrative—a short, visual narrative informed by recent studies on how humans developed altruism and how kindness seems to be part of our DNA.
-The narrative set the tone of voice for all projects afterward.
+The narrative set the tone of voice for the project moving forward.

 Our next task was creating a landing page for the box, using the brand tone of voice.
 Boxit Studio performed two levels of intensive research (concept and pricing) and shared the results and critical insights with the teams.
 Ellen believes in kindness and has respect for all people, regardless of their lifestyles or beliefs.
 This guiding principle became the tone of voice.